 Welcome to the Patient Information section of IAC CT online.
-The IAC provides the following information as a service to the general public.
-This section is designed to help prospective patients stay educated and informed about computed tomography (CT) imaging and the importance of accredited facilities.
+The IAC provides the following information about CT facilities as a service to the general public.
+This section is designed to help prospective patients stay educated and informed about CT testing and the importance of accredited facilities.

 IAC Accredited Facilities

 The Intersocietal Accreditation Commission (IAC) offers an online tool to assist patients in locating an IAC accredited facility.
 When scheduling a procedure, patients are encouraged to research the accreditation status of the facility.
 Find An IAC Accredited Facility»

 What is a CT examination?